collinmurch/dotfiles/README.md

 ### Vim

-- I use [neovim](https://neovim.io) with [Nvchad](https://nvchad.com), you can install with `git clone https://github.com/NvChad/starter ~/.config/nvim && nvim`
+- I like to use [Neovim](https://neovim.io) with [Nvchad](https://nvchad.com), you can install with `git clone https://github.com/NvChad/starter ~/.config/nvim && nvim`
   - After, you must patch the `chadrc.lua` file because Nvchad does not like a symlinked file to be the entrypoint for whatever reason: `/bin/zsh ./patch_nvchad.sh`

 ### VS Code
 - Remove previous extensions with `rm -rf ~/.vscode/extensions`